Sandbag’s EU ETS simulator

 What does the simulator show?

-The graph shows the annual emissions by the industry and other sectors (power, aviation and maritime), the cap and the number of auctions and free allocations issued every year.
-The graph also shows unused allowances from previous years (Excess EUAs in circulation) as well as two pools of free allowances that can be used on the top of the cap (the NER and the “rolling reserve”).
+The above graph shows the annual emissions by the industry and other sectors (power, aviation, and maritime), the cap, and the number of auctions and free allocations issued every year.
+The graph also shows unused allowances from previous years (Excess EUAs in circulation) as well as two pools of free allowances that can be used on top of the cap (the NER and the “rolling reserve”).

-The graph below shows an estimate of ETS revenues received by different entities.
+The stacked bar graph on the bottom shows an estimate of ETS revenues received by different entities.